Glitch effectGlitch effectGlitch effect

 Session

-A time-limited conversation between two or more devices over the internet.
+A session is a time-limited conversation between two or more devices over the internet.

 Text Link